Simon Stead: Career Summary

-In 2009, he signed a contract which involved him moving from Coventry to the Swindon Robins and won the 2012 Elite League with Swindon.
+In 2009, Stead signed a contract which involved him moving from Coventry to the Swindon Robins and won the 2012 Elite League with Swindon.

-He re-signed with Sheffield Tigers in 2013 with the option of doubling up with King's Lynn Stars, his season was cut short by a broken leg sustained while practising in June, and signed for Sheffield Tigers again in 2014 doubling up with Leicester Lions.
+Stead re-signed with Sheffield Tigers in 2013 with the option of doubling up with King's Lynn Stars, his season was cut short by a broken leg sustained while practising in June, and signed for Sheffield Tigers again in 2014 doubling up with Leicester Lions.

-In 2014, he won the Premier League Riders Championship, held on 21 September at his home track of Owlerton.
+In 2014, Stead won the Premier League Riders Championship, held on 21 September at his home track of Owlerton.
 It was reward for the misfortune experienced the year before and also made up for the disaster in the same event ten years earlier.
 He won the Riders' Championship for the second time in 2016.

 In 2017, Stead moved in to team management, and won the SGB Championship with Sheffield Tigers.
 In 2018 he took on the team manager role for both Tigers and Leicester Lions.
 In September 2019 he was appointed as joint team manager (with Oliver Allen) of the Great Britain speedway team.